fusionpbx/fusionpbx-docs/source/manual/accounts.rst

 Extensions
 ----------

--  `Extensions </Extensions-IVR/Extensions.rst>`__ - where you configure the extensions for the phones attached to your system
+-  `Extensions </en/latest/Extensions-IVR/Extensions.rst>`__ - where you configure the extensions for the phones attached to your system

 Gateways
 --------

--  `Gateways <Gateways>`__ - to define the outbound gateways that are used to make calls to destinations outside of your FusionPBX/FreeSWITCH server
+-  `Gateways </en/latest/Gateways>`__ - to define the outbound gateways that are used to make calls to destinations outside of your FusionPBX/FreeSWITCH server

 User Manager
 ------------

--  `User Manager <User_Manager>`__ - Allows a superadmin/admin to manage USERs and GROUPs.
+-  `User Manager </en/latest/User_Manager>`__ - Allows a superadmin/admin to manage USERs and GROUPs.
 Can create/delete users, edit their `Account Settings <Account_Settings>`__